 Replace the front door

 The first impression is the last.
 After you have attracted the buyer with a well-trimmed lawn and outstanding landscape, it’s time to focus on the front door.
-An old and worn-out door must be replaced with a new steel or fibreglass door that plays with utmost strength, durability, and longevity.
+An old and worn-out door must be replaced with a new steel or fibreglass door that plays with the utmost strength, durability, and longevity.

 Paint the door with a bold and enchanting colour that grabs the attention of every neighbour walking by.
 Also, ensure that the door is weather-resistant and can withstand harsh conditions while offering utmost privacy and security indoors.